-8.02 Use of the archery range is subject to Article 3.03 of the PMCPOA bylaws.
+- 8.01 The general rules of Article 3 also apply to this article. - 8.02 Use of the archery range is subject to Article 3.03 of the PMCPOA bylaws.
 Membership in the pine mountain archer's club is required to use the archery range.
-Application for membership can be obtained at the Association office.

-8.03 Archery club members must carry their pine mountain archer's membership card at all times while on the archery range to verify membership.

-8.04 Children under 16 must be accompanied by a parent or responsible adult.

-8.05 Alcoholic beverages shall not be consumed on the archery ranges.

-8.06 Pets are not allowed on or around the archery range.

-8.07 Smoking is not allowed on or around the archery range.

-8.08 Members must stay on the designated trail to and from the shooting area.

-8.09 Members may shoot only from marked areas.
+Application for membership can be obtained at the Association office. - 8.03 Archery club members must carry their pine mountain archer's membership card at all times while on the archery range to verify membership. - 8.04 Children under 16 must be accompanied by a parent or responsible adult. - 8.05 Alcoholic beverages shall not be consumed on the archery ranges. - 8.06 Pets are not allowed on or around the archery range. - 8.07 Smoking is not allowed on or around the archery range. - 8.08 Members must stay on the designated trail to and from the shooting area. - 8.09 Members may shoot only from marked areas.
 Members may not trim trees or shrubs near the shooting lanes to make a shot easier.

-8.10 "Sky-drawing" is not permitted.
-Bows may only be drawn down range toward the targets.

-8.11 Broad heads are not permitted on the archery range.

-8.12 Members must not nock an arrow until everyone is behind the shooting line.

-8.13 Members must treat a bow and arrow with as much respect as a firearm.
-No horse play.

-8.14 Members should contact Pine Mountain patrol if they observe unsafe range conditions that they cannot correct.
+- 8.10 "Sky-drawing" is not permitted.
+Bows may only be drawn down range toward the targets. - 8.11 Broad heads are not permitted on the archery range. - 8.12 Members must not nock an arrow until everyone is behind the shooting line. - 8.13 Members must treat a bow and arrow with as much respect as a firearm.
+No horse play. - 8.14 Members should contact Pine Mountain patrol if they observe unsafe range conditions that they cannot correct.